Florin Curta: Biography

 Curta works in the field of Balkans history and is a professor of medieval history and archaeology at the University of Florida in Gainesville, Florida.
 Curta's first book, The Making of the Slavs: History and Archaeology of the Lower Danube Region, was named a 2002 Choice Outstanding Academic Title and won the Herbert Baxter Adams Award of the American Historical Association in 2003.
 Curta is the editor-in-chief of the Brill series East Central and Eastern Europe in the Middle Ages, 450–1450.
 In 2011, he contributed to The Edinburgh History of the Greeks.
-He is a member of the Institute for Advanced Study, School of Historical Studies, Princeton University (Spring 2007) and a visiting fellow, Corpus Christi College, Oxford University (2015).
+He is a member of the Institute for Advanced Study, School of Historical Studies, Princeton University (Spring 2007) and was a visiting fellow at Corpus Christi College, Oxford University (2015).
 He attends an Eastern Orthodox Christian parish.

 Theories

 Being inspired by Reinhard Wenskus and the Vienna School of History, Curta's work since The Making of the Slavs: History and Archaeology of the Lower Danube Region (2001) is known for his usage of post-processual and post-structuralist approach in explaining Slavic ethnogenesis and migrations (especially regarding Slavic migrations to the Balkans), arguing against the mainstream view and primordial culture-historical approach in archaeology and historiography.
 Curta advances an alternative, "revisionist" hypothesis which considers the Slavs as an "ethno-political category" invented by the Byzantines, which was formed by political instrumentation and interaction on the Roman Danubian frontier where barbarian elite culture flourished.
 He considers that the Slavic language was not an ethnolect, but a koiné language and lingua franca which formed by interaction of different languages and cultures and did not spread with the migration of a distinctive ethnic group of speakers.
 As such, the identity of Slavs was formed and spread by communities speaking the koiné language through language shift.
 According to Curta, questions of identity and ethnicity are modern social constructs, imposed externally.
 Curta therefore argues against theories of Slavic mass expansion from the Slavic Urheimat and denies the existence of the Slavic Urheimat.
 His work rejects ideas of Slavic languages as the unifying element of the Slavs or the adducing of Prague-type ceramics as an archaeological cultural expression of the Early Slavs.
 Curta's hypothesis is opposed to both allochthonic (majority) and autochthonic (minority) concepts of Slavic ethnogenesis.

-Recent archaeogenetic research confirmed a common genetic heritage of the Slavs, a putative existence and location of their Urheimat, a large movement of people, connection with the Slavic archaeological cultures and spread of the Slavic languages in Europe, but Curta dismisses them, saying in 2024 there's "no class of evidence attests to the existence of any migration across the territory of Romania.
+Archaeogenetic research confirmed a common genetic heritage of the Slavs, a putative existence and location of their Urheimat, a large movement of people, connection with the Slavic archaeological cultures and spread of the Slavic languages in Europe, but Curta dismisses them, saying in 2024 there's "no class of evidence attests to the existence of any migration across the territory of Romania.
 Migration is certainly not the mechanism responsible for the spread of Slavic [language]", and 2025 that "were there migrations?
 Sure, there were plenty [...] but how do you identify one in particular as Slavic?
 It's an arbitrary choice".